-Heard a lot about a Solid State Drives but want to know what it is and how it differs from a Hard Disk drive?
-Then this post is specially for you.
+Maybe you have heard a lot about Solid-State Drives (SSD) and want to know what they are and how they differ from Hard Disk Drives.
+If so then this post is especially for you.

-A Solid State Drive is an array of flash memory modules similar to a flash drive.
+A Solid-State Drive (SSD) is an array of flash memory modules similar to a flash drive.
 However, an SSD is totally different from RAM.
-Unlike the RAM, an SSD permanently stores and remembers data even with the system being shut down.
+Unlike RAM, an SSD permanently stores and remembers data even when the system is shut down.
 It is made up of flash memory rather than volatile memory.

 Solid State Drive vs. Hard Disk Drive

-Hate the idea of inducting an extra noisy fan just to keep the system cool?
-Adopt an SSD for it consumes much less power than compared to an HDD.
-Less power means it does not generate much heat and does the job quietly and effectively.
-Your battery therefore lasts longer.
+Do you hate the idea of inducting an extra noisy fan just to keep the system cool?
+Adopt an SSD, for it consumes much less power than an HDD.
+Less power means it does not generate much heat and does the job quietly and effectively, extending your battery’s life.

-At the end, users whine about the high cost of SSDs which seemingly makes them un-affordable by majority of system users, but with time, this is set to change.
+Users complain about the high cost of SSDs which seemingly makes them unaffordable by the majority of system users, but with time, this is set to change.
 Its increasing demand and availability of cheap deals all around will prompt every user to think if he needs to stick around with a Hard Disk Drive or switch over to a Solid State Drive.

 In short:

-- SSD offer better speeds when accessing data
+- SSD offers better speeds when accessing data

 - SSD drives are quieter